-Rental Car Reservations
+Enterprise Rental Vehicle Reservations

-UCF has a state contract with Enterprise Rent-A-Car, Avis, and Budget, which allows students over the age of 21 to rent vehicles at the state contracted rate.
+The UCF Sport Club program has a contract with Enterprise Rent-A-Car which allows students over the age of 21 to rent vehicles at discounted rate.
 The number of vans/cars needed should be indicated on the Travel Request Form along with the names of the drivers for each vehicle.
-Additional drivers 21 and older may be added with the reservation as additional drivers.
+Additional drivers 21 years old and older may be added with the reservation as additional drivers.
 If the renter is 18-20 only the sedan vehicle class can be rented.

-The RWC does not have the ability to loan RWC vans to RSO's: these are for RWC staff use only.
+The RWC does not have the ability to loan RWC vans to RSO's; these are for RWC staff use only.